More info on the new class of three planned Coast Guard Polar Security Cutters has bubbled up.

 Meanwhile, the Duffel Blog nails it:

-Here at LSOZI, we are going to take off every Wednesday for a look at the old steam/diesel navies of the 1859-1946 time period and will profile a different ship each week.
-These ships have a life, a tale all of their own, which sometimes takes them to the strangest places.
+Here at LSOZI, we are going to take off every Wednesday for a look at the old steam/diesel navies of the 1859-1946 period and will profile a different ship each week.
+These ships have a life, a tale all of their own, which sometimes takes them to the strangest places.- Christopher Eger

 With things starting to get colder, I figured we should go with an icebreaker.
 Here we see an amazing image of the Wind-class polar icebreaker USS Atka (AGB-3) holding the line at McMurdo Naval Station in Antarctica.